EU ministers set 2015 fishing quotas; campaigners say still too high

 "We have succeeded in increasing the number of stocks that are now managed at sustainable levels," said Maritime Affairs Commissioner Karmenu Vella.

-Where ministers ignored scientific advice, they were asked to show how the original proposal would have jeopardized the social and economic sustainability of the fishing fleets involved.
+Where ministers ignored scientific advice, they were asked to show how the original proposal would have jeopardised the social and economic sustainability of the fishing fleets involved.

 Environmental campaigners said the ministers had ignored the scientists too often and had given no evidence of a plan to end overfishing in the near future.